General Degree Requirements can be found under the Graduate Studies section of the SFU Calendar.

 Section 1.9.4 Preparation for Examination of Doctoral Thesis

-- Eight weeks prior to the examination date the student must submit his/her Approval of Examining Committee form that has the signature of all committee members, indicating that they have seen the thesis and agree that it is essentially complete and ready for the defense.
+- Ten weeks prior to the examination date the student must submit his/her Approval of Examining Committee form that has the signature of all committee members, indicating that they have seen the thesis and agree that it is essentially complete and ready for the defense.
 The Graduate Program Assistant will obtain a chairperson for the defense.

 - Please contact the Graduate Program Assistant for detailed information.

 - 2 a) the senior supervisor.
 All other members of the Examining Committee have signed the thesis.

 - 2 b) the examining committee.
 Some members have withheld signatures pending revisions.

 - 3 a) A second oral defense will be required.

 - 3 b) The examining committee will reach its decision based on the written, revised thesis.
 A re-defense is not required.

 Thesis Defenses: Important Information for External Examiners